 The Future of AR and “The Next Big Thing” Illusion

-We have a natural tendency to assume that technology is a one-way street, that each new technology invalidates everything that came before it.
-First analog, then digital, then AI, and so forth.
+We have a natural tendency to assume that technology is a one-way street, that each new technology invalidates everything that came before it: first analog, then digital, then AI, and so forth.

-So they only invalidate other technologies to the extent that they solve these problems better than those other technologies.
+But the reality is that a technology only invalidates other technologies to the extent that they solve some set of problems better than they do.

 Let’s take cars as an example.